-Since its opening in 1988, the museum has become a popular destination for both locals and tourists alike.
-It features over 150 cars, ranging from classic models to modern works of art.
+Since its opening in 1988, the museum has become a popular destination for locals and tourists.
+It features over 150 cars, ranging from classic models to modern art.

 In addition to its enormous collection of vehicles, the Art Car Museum also hosts a variety of educational programs and workshops throughout the year.
 From lectures on automotive history to hands-on classes on upholstery design, there’s something for everyone interested in learning more about automobiles.
-Visitors can also explore interactive exhibits that showcase different aspects of car culture such as music, street racing, and fashion.
-With exciting events like these taking place all year round, it’s no wonder why so many people flock to this Houston hotspot!
+Visitors can also explore interactive exhibits showcasing aspects of car culture, such as music, street racing, and fashion.
+With exciting events like these occurring all year round, it’s no wonder many people flock to this Houston hotspot!

 National Museum of Funeral History

 415 Barren Springs Dr, Houston, TX 77090